liferay-search/liferay-docs/en/developer/tutorials/articles/01-tutorials-intro/01-tutorials-intro.markdown

 - Writing front-end applications using Angular, React, and Vue (coming soon)

-- Upgrading your code from older versions of @product@
+- Upgrading your code from older versions of @sharepoint@

 - Creating back-end and headless services (coming soon)